MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

           ...
 ```

 You can use the command `whoami` both in Windows and Linux to find the current user.
-Here is an example of non-administrative user in windows which cannot use the [Administrator CLI](https://docs.microsoft.com/en-us/machine-learning-server/operationalize/configure-admin-cli-launch) :
+Here is an example of non-administrative user in Windows which cannot use the [Administrator CLI](https://docs.microsoft.com/en-us/machine-learning-server/operationalize/configure-admin-cli-launch) :

 ```
 C:\Windows\system32>whoami